Keep reading and researching

 Hello!
 I am Deirdre Diane Spencer, Librarian for History of Art, at the University of Michigan.

 My educational background and experience are in the history of art, architecture, visual culture and related fields.
 I hold an A.B. in Art History from Indiana University, focusing on 19th- and 20th- century Western Art; and an M.A. in Art History from the University of Chicago, concentrating on the architecture and landscape architecture of Georgian England and the Gothic Revival in Britain and America.
 I hold an M.L.S. from Indiana University, specializing in academic art librarianship.
-I am A.B.D. in the History of Art at the University of Michigan, specializing in African-American imagery and class formation in the 19th-century illustrated press. .
+I am A.B.D. in the History of Art at the University of Michigan, specializing in African-American imagery and class formation in the 19th-and early 20th century illustrated press. .

 In addition to the above, my research interests also include representations of African-American slavery in film, photography, and visual culture, the history, and self-representation of the African-American middle class, and 19th- and early 20th century American art and visual culture.
-I have also specialized in Roman architecture, painting, and sculpture, including those of Roman Egypt, at the graduate level,
+I have also specialized in Roman architecture, painting, and sculpture, including that of Roman Egypt, at the graduate level,

 Art Library Society of North America (ARLIS/NA)